This chapter covers

 - Observing async systems

 Throughout the book, we’ve built a comprehensive understanding of latency optimization.
-In Part 1, we established the foundations by exploring the fundamental nature of latency, why it’s so important, and essential techniques for modeling and measuring it.
-In Part 2, we explored data-centric latency optimization strategies such as partitioning and caching, while in Part 3, we explored code-level techniques to reduce latency.
+In part 1, we established the foundations by exploring the fundamental nature of latency, why it’s so important, and essential techniques for modeling and measuring it.
+In part 2, we explored data-centric latency optimization strategies, such as partitioning and caching, and in part 3, we explored code-level techniques to reduce latency.

-In this part of the book, we turn our attention to how to hide latency.
-This approach becomes critical when you’ve exhausted latency optimization methods or are hitting constraints in your system architecture.
-For example, you may have hit the physical limits of your hardware, or you’re working with third-party systems that you cannot change.
-In such scenarios, latency-hiding techniques – asynchronous processing and predictive methods – become critical when you need to improve the latency of your application.
+In this part of the book, we’ll turn our attention to hiding latency.
+This approach becomes critical when you’ve exhausted latency optimization methods or have run into constraints in your system architecture.
+For example, you may have hit the physical limits of your hardware, or maybe you’re working with third-party systems that you cannot change.
+In such scenarios, latency-hiding techniques—using asynchronous processing and predictive methods—become critical for improving the latency of your application.